moirai2/moirai2/README.md

     helloworld.txt-->|count|id1[1 helloworld.txt]
 ```

 Using an output file with content 'hello world' from the previous execution, moirai2 will execute a word count (wc) command and store its result in $output file.
-An [output file](example/text/count), a [log file](example/log/e20220424224235CQWg.txt) and a metadata [triple file](example/db/count.txt) (subject=filepath to hello world text file, predicate=count, object=1) will be created.
-Moirai2 checks for output triple before executing a command line.
-If an output triple is found (meaning it's been executed before), wc process will not be executed.
+An [output file](example/text/count), a [log file](example/log/e20220424224235CQWg.txt) and a metadata [DAG file](example/db/count.txt) (subject=filepath to hello world text file, predicate=count, object=1) will be created.
+Moirai2 checks for output SPO before executing a command line.
+If an output SPO is found (meaning it's been executed before), wc process will not be executed.

-> perl moirai2.pl -i '$input->count->$count' -o '$input->charcount->$count' exec 'wc -c $input > $count'
+> perl moirai2.pl -i '$input->count->$count' -o '$input->charcount->$charcount' exec 'wc -c $input > $charcount'

 ```mermaid
   flowchart LR